Paulogcd/Replication_Carleton_et_al_2022.jl/docs/src/index.md

 ## Overview of documentation

-The documentation of our replication package is divided so:
+The documentation of our replication package is divided in the following subsections:

 1. Presentation of the course of our replication attempt
+2. Comment on our replication results.
-2. Technical documentation
+3. Technical documentation
-3. Tests of the package
+4. Tests of the package

 ### Presentation of the course of our replication attempt

 You will find the presentation of our replication attempt at [this page](./description.md).
 We mainly discuss the challenges we encountered, how we tried to tackle them, and how our expected replication results did compare with our final replication results.

+### Presentation of

+You will find the presentation of our replication results at [this page](./description_results.md).
+We mainly discuss the results we wanted to replicate, and the results we obtained.

 ### Technical documentation